Kim Gangte: Career

 While attending her M. Phil classes, she started working as a lecturer in English at the Spicer Memorial College, Pune.
 She also worked as a lecturer teaching English in the State Council of Education and Research Training (SCERT) Centre in Imphal.

 At the same time, she also joined the All India Radio Imphal, English Programme (Western Music) as a part-time announcer while also working as a correspondent with the Eastern Panorama magazine.

 She was elected to the 12th Lok Sabha in 1998.
 However, as then Atal Bihari Vajpayee-led government was voted out in a no-confidence motion in 1999.
 She contested the 1999 Lok Sabha elections as a Janata Dal (United) candidate, but was defeated by Holkhomang Haokip of the Nationalist Congress Party.
 After that she remained away from politics for sometime.
 At the same time, she was also a member of the Consultative Committee under the Ministry of Social Justice and Empowerment.

-For more than a decade now, Kim has been involved with the activities of the Kuki Women Human Rights body as well the Kuki Students' Organisation.
+After resigning from her job as lecturer at SCERT at the end of 1995, Kim has been involved with the activities of the Kuki Women Human Rights body as well the Kuki Students' Organisation.

 In January 2017, she joined BJP ahead of Manipur Legislative Assembly election in 2017.
 She quit the party in March 2019 to join NPP.

-In an interview with NewsClick on 5 July, 2023, she blamed the BJP for the 2023 Manipur violence, and alleged that militant groups, Arambai Tenggol and Meitei Leepun, were creations of the RSS.
+In an interview with NewsClick on 5 July 2023, she blamed the BJP for the 2023 Manipur violence, and alleged that militant groups, Arambai Tenggol and Meitei Leepun, were creations of the RSS.